mcguffin/wp-access-areas/README.txt

 Latest files on [GitHub](https://github.com/mcguffin/wp-access-areas).

+Developers might like to have a look at [the project wiki](https://github.com/mcguffin/wp-access-areas/wiki).

 = Known Limitations =
 - WordPress calendar Widget still shows dates where even restricted posts have been created.
 When clicked on such a date a 404 will occur.
 - Taxonomy menus (e.g. Tags / Categories) also count restricted posts when the total number of posts in a taxonomy is ascertained.
 See [this post](http://wordpress.org/support/topic/archive-recents-posts-last-comments-show-restricted-content?replies=5#post-5929330) for details.